Updated: Feb 3, 2022

 It was a question I had answered a hundred times before, but somehow, it still left me shaking my head.
 "Can you help me get trade lines added to my D&B report?"
-And it had come from Larry, a Business Credit Basics subscriber who called in for a free consultation.
+And it had come from Larry, an email subscriber who called in for a free consultation.
 His voice sounded tired and frustrated.

 I think my response surprised him.
 Perhaps because he expected me to move immediately into a hard-sell strategy, or perhaps because just having asked the question had somehow made him feel uneasy, maybe even vulnerable.